00YellowLemon/demo-college-web/blueprint.md

 - Copyright notice

 ### 2. About Page (/about)
-- Campus history and founding story
+- Founding story
 - Mission: Educational excellence and innovation
-- Vision: Leading institution in East Africa
+- Vision: To become a leading institution in East Africa
 - Core values: Excellence, Integrity, Innovation, Community
-- Leadership message from Chancellor/Dean
+- Leadership message from the Founding Chancellor/Dean
 - Facility photos grid (library, labs, campus grounds)
-- Statistics: student population, programs, research output
 - **Our Programmes**: A new section has been added to showcase the university's programs, categorized into 'Masters', 'Degree', and 'Diploma' programs.
 Each category displays the relevant program cards.

 ### 3. Academics/Programs Page (/academics)